felafax/felafax/README.md

 ## Currently supported models

 - LLaMa-3/3.1 8B, 80B on Google Cloud TPUs.
-LLaMa-3.1 405B will be available on our cloud platform [felafax.ai](https://felafax.ai) -- sign-up for the waitlist.
   - Supports LoRA and full-precision training.
-  - Tested on TPU v5p.
+  - Tested on TPU v3, v5p.
+- LLaMa-3.1 405B will be available on our cloud platform [felafax.ai](https://felafax.ai) -- sign-up for the waitlist!

 ## Setup

-Use our [app.felafax.ai](https://app.felafax.ai) for easy setup, or follow the manual setup instructions below.
+For a hosted version with a seamless workflow, please visit [app.felafax.ai](https://app.felafax.ai).

-The instructions below guide you through launching a TPU VM on your Google Cloud account and firing up a Jupyter notebook.
+If you prefer a self-hosted training version, follow the instructions below.
+These steps will guide you through launching a TPU VM on your Google Cloud account and starting a Jupyter notebook.
 With just 3 simple steps, you'll be up and running in under 10 minutes. 🚀

 1. Install gcloud command-line tool and authenticate your account (SKIP this STEP if you already have gcloud installed and have used TPUs before! 😎)